top of page

 5. Activate UPI Services

 Modern Indian banking allows UPI (Unified Payments Interface) on NRE/NRO accounts.
-This allows NRIs to pay for local services (like food delivery for elderly parents in India) or handle small transactions (like taxis or street vendors) via QR codes without needing physical cash.
+This feature enables NRIs to pay for local services, like food delivery for elderly parents in India, or handle small transactions, such as taxis or street vendors, via QR codes without needing physical cash.

 6. Avoid Bank Wealth Management

-The video warns against using bank "wealth management" desks, suggesting they often prioritize bank targets over client interests.
-Instead, NRIs should seek independent financial planners who offer consistent, long-term advice, as bank staff often rotate every few years.
+I advise against using bank "wealth management" desks.
+They often prioritize bank targets over client interests.
+Instead, NRIs should seek independent financial planners who offer consistent, long-term advice.
+Bank staff often rotate every few years, which can disrupt your financial planning.

 7. Re-designate Accounts Upon Return